Benjamín Hites: GT World Challenge Europe

 Hites was announced to be competing in the Silver category of the 2020 GT World Challenge Europe Endurance Cup and 2020 GT World Challenge Europe Sprint Cup for AKKA ASP Team.

-In the Sprint Cup, which he contested alongside Jim Pla, after a different second and third race in the first round at Misano, they claimed a third place in the next race in their class at Magny-Cours.
+In the Sprint Cup, which Hites contested alongside Jim Pla, after a different second and third race in the first round at Misano, they claimed a third place in the next race in their class at Magny-Cours.
 A round later, they got their first pole in the series in the first race at Zandvoort, but failed to capitalise on it.
 For the final round at Barcelona, they got a second podium and a win a race later.
-The duo finished 5th in their class with 66.5 points.
+The duo finished fifth in their class with 66.5 points.

 Meanwhile, in the Endurance Cup, where joined Swiss drivers Lucas Légeret and Alex Fontana, the trio had a successful season despite not claiming any podiums, but got pole position in the 2020 24 Hours of Spa.
 They finished 11th in the Silver category with 32 points to their name.

-For 2021, he switched to Rinaldi Racing in both the 2021 GT World Challenge Europe Endurance Cup and 2021 GT World Challenge Europe Sprint Cup but remained in the Silver category.
+For 2021, Hites switched to Rinaldi Racing in both the 2021 GT World Challenge Europe Endurance Cup and 2021 GT World Challenge Europe Sprint Cup but remained in the Silver category.

 Hites came 17th in the Endurance Cup in his category and amassed only 28 points, he retired at Paul Ricard and failed to score points at the Nürburgring.

-He had a more successful campaign in the Sprint Cup, only having one race out of the points, which was a retirement at Zandvoort.
+Hites had a more successful campaign in the Sprint Cup, only having one race out of the points, which was a retirement at Zandvoort.
 The highlight of his season was a pole position and second place at Misano.
-Hites finished 9th in the Silver category with 45 points to his name.
+Hites finished ninth in the Silver category with 45 points to his name.

-The Chilean only competed in the Endurance Cup for 2021, where he switched to Vincenzo Sospiri Racing and competed in the Silver category with Michele Beretta and Yuki Nemoto.
+Hites only competed in the Endurance Cup for 2021, where he switched to Vincenzo Sospiri Racing and competed in the Silver category with Michele Beretta and Yuki Nemoto.
 The trio had a consistent year and finished every race in the points, barring the second round at Paul Ricard, where they retired from the race.
 Hites, Beretta and Nemoto finished 12th in their class with 28 points.

 For his 2023 campaign, Hites swapped to GRT Grasser Racing Team and remained in the Silver category.
 After retiring from the first race at Monza, he and his teammates didn't drop out of the top two for every race and also claimed pole position in the rest of the races they competed in except for the 24 Hours Spa, which they won in their class.
 The trio picked up a second win a round later at the Nürburgring.
 They undoubtedly won the title with 116 points.